rishub-tamirisa/betweenness_centrality/README.md

 ## Important Notes:
 To view the graph drawing output, an `SVG` renderer must be used.
 The easiest method is to open the `SVG` file in a standard internet browser.
+* SVG was used because it is a human-readable image format that supports vector graphics, and requires no external libraries.
+The image can be viewed natively in Github or by opening the image from its file location in a default internet browser (Google Chrome, etc.)
 ### Workflow

 On local branch: <br>